Invicara/Twinit-App-Template-Quick-Model-View/docs/developer guide/README.md

 * [Change the Theme Colors in the Web Client](./customize/change-theme.md)
 * [Customize Your Email Invitations](./customize/customize-email.md)

+## Future Updates

+Future updates to the Quick Model View could include:

+* Moving the Twinit logic in ModelContext into Twinit Object Model API endpoints that the web client will use instead of directly using the Twinit APIs
+* Allow other custom components to be loaded in the bottom panel of the SimpleViewerView pageComponent
+* Additional element table capabilities like hiding columns or removing selected properties from the table

 ## Finding Support

 As you work through the deployment of the template or the template's web client, you may encounter issues or have questions about what you are doing.

 Be sure to visit the [digitaltwin-factory community](https://community.digitaltwin-factory.com/) to find help.

-You'll find easy reference links to [Twinit Academy](https://community.digitaltwin-factory.com/cohorts-npcs64ni) if you ned to quickly refresh your memory on topics covered in the training.
+You'll find easy reference links to [Twinit Academy](https://community.digitaltwin-factory.com/cohorts-npcs64ni) if you need to quickly refresh your memory on topics covered in the training.

 The [Knowledgebase](https://community.digitaltwin-factory.com/knowledgebase-5wzpkylt) is a growing library of common issues and their solutions to help keep you working.